-7. Social Interaction opportunities

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All students have opportunity for social interactions with their peers.
+7. Social Interaction opportunities Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunity for social interactions with their peers.
 All students are invited on school trips.
-The use of partner talk throughout lessons encourages children to talk with their peers about their learning.
 Teachers plan opportunities for regular group and paired work.
 Children are encouraged to talk about their interests with the class in Show and Tell sessions.
-Children have lots of opportunity to mix with other children across the school .Weekly class paired reading and whole school, termly sessions, such as Christinglemaking, art projects or outdoor learning activities, allow older children to support younger children.
+Class paired reading and whole school, termly 'Teams' sessions, such as Christinglemaking, art projects or outdoor learning activities, allow older children to support younger children.
 Lunchtime club supports children to play with others.
-We have an Autism Champion in the school to support children with social interaction difficulties.
+We have an Autism Champion in the school to support children with Social Interaction difficulties.
 We run social skills groups.
 Sports teams play in local tournaments against other schools in our cluster.
 All children are encouraged to join clubs held within the community.
 More able children have opportunities to take part in sessions at the local secondary schools.
 Children with additional needs are supported by trusted adults when working with others.
 Social stories are used with some individual students.
-If necessary, students are individually supported by TAs to enable their attendance at after school clubs or events.
+If necessary, students are individually supported by TA's to enable their attendance at after school clubs or events.

+8 The physical environment (accessibility, safety and positive learning environment)

 8. The physical environment (accessibility, safety and positive learning environment).

-8. The physical environment (accessibility, safety and positive learning environment).
-Whole school approaches Additional, targeted support and Specialist, individualised support and The universal offer to all children and YP provision provision • All areas of the school are made accessible • Lunchtime club give children the Specialist equipment is provided to to all students.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision ?
+All areas of the school are made accessible to all students.
 Each Key Stage has wheelchair accessible classes.
 Risk Assessments are completed for school activities.
 There is a "Designated Safeguarding Lead" and "Child in Care" Teacher.
 There is a whole school approach to bullying to ensure any incidents are dealt with quickly and consistently by all members of staff.
-As a Church of England School, we promote a Christian ethos throughout all aspects of the school.
+As a Church of England School we promote a Christian ethos throughout all aspects of the school.
 There is a whole school behaviour policy that promotes a positive learning environment.
-Students feel safe and, in an environment, where bullying is acknowledged and dealt with effectively.
+Students feel safe and in an environment where bullying is acknowledged and dealt with effectively.
 All areas of the school endeavour to be an uplifting, positive and supportive learning environment.
-We have a weekly achievers' collective worship where children are chosen to be rewarded for their effort and achievements.
-Teachers focus on rewarding good behaviour to promote a positive learning opportunity to eat their lunch away from the canteen.
+We have a weekly achievers' assembly where children are chosen to be rewarded for their effort and achievements.
+Teachers focus on rewarding good Lunchtime club give children the opportunity to eat their lunch away from the canteen.
 Equipment used within the school is risk assessed to ensure it is appropriate for the age range.
 There are 2 disabled WC facilities in the school.
 Adaptations are made to the school building and equipment to support children with additional physical needs.
 There are a number of adults who are team teach trained across the school.
-There are nurture spaces where children can go if they need a sensory break or small/individual support.
+There nurture spaces where children can go if they need a sensory break or small/ individual support .
 There are named adults who are 'PRICE' trained in all areas of the school.
-PRICE approach is evident across the school ensuring that children's needs are met to try to avoid triggers. support children with additional physical needs.
-Sensory equipment is purchased as required - headphones, chew and fiddle objects Some children have individual PRICE plans that enable staff to look for triggers that may lead to a chid being dysregulated.
-We work closely with external agencies to support children with additional physical needs, these include: Occupational Therapist Physiotherapist Child Development Centre Physical support Advisors Cognitive and learning team a.
-Transition from year to year and setting to setting
+PRICE approach is evident across the school are met to try to avoid triggers .
+Specialist equipment is provided to support children with additional physical needs.
+Sensory equipment is purchased as required - head phones, chew and fiddle objects Some children have individual PRICE plans that enable staff to look for triggers that may lead to a chid being dysregulated.
+We work closely with external agencies to support children with additional physical needs, these include: Occupational Therapist Physiotherapist Child Development Centre Physical support Advisors Cognitive and learning team